Pennsylvania Online Sports Betting Apps

 PA mobile betting app launch dates

-Expect 5-6 apps to roll out over the course of May and June.
-By the time football betting season rolls around, the apps will be old hat.
+Expect five to six apps to roll out over the summer.
+By the time football betting season rolls around, the apps could be old hat.
 With mobile betting running on all cylinders come the fall, expect PA sports betting revenue to skyrocket.

 Meanwhile, there are currently eight Pennsylvania retail sportsbooks up and running: